brogoth/WebAppDev2CW2/README.md

    npm start
 4. **Access the Application:**
  Open your web browser and navigate to http://localhost:9000.
+5. **Organiser**
+Login as Organiser to create classes, or register to view
+ Username: Organiser
+ Password: 123456789
 ### Test Report Summary

 - **Home Page:** PASSED – Displays hero section, dynamic background image, and About Us content.